photoprism/photoprism-docs/docs/developer-guide/media/import.md

 After importing new images, it would be amazing to be able to quickly sort / review them.
 This way the library stays clean and well organized, even without applying filters to hide bad shots.
 Apparently this is common among users of [Adobe Bridge](https://www.adobe.com/products/bridge.html), a tool used by many professionals.
 They go through complete asset collections and sort photos using keyboard shortcuts, where keys toggle pre-defined tags or flags like "favorite".

 ## Upload ##
-Idea: We can use Webassembly for performance improvements / faster upload.
+Idea: We can use Webassembly for performance enhancements / faster upload.